Nazareth: Roman Empire

-Byzantine period
+Byzantine Empire

 Epiphanius in his Panarion (c.
 AD 375) numbers Nazareth among the cities devoid of a non-Jewish population.
 Epiphanius, writing of Joseph of Tiberias, a wealthy Roman Jew who converted to Christianity in the time of Constantine, says he claimed to have received an imperial rescript to build Christian churches in Jewish towns and villages where no gentiles or Samaritans dwell, naming Tiberias, Diocaesarea, Sepphoris, Nazareth and Capernaum.
 From this scarce notice, it has been concluded that a small church which encompassed a cave complex might have been located in Nazareth in the early 4th century", although the town was Jewish until the 7th century.

 The Christian monk and Bible translator Jerome, writing at the beginning of the 5th century, says Nazareth was a viculus or mere village.

 In the 6th century, religious narrations from local Christians about the Virgin Mary began to spark interest in the site among pilgrims, who founded the first church at the location of the current Greek Orthodox Church of the Annunciation at the site of a freshwater spring, today known as Mary's Well.
 Around 570, the Anonymous of Piacenza reports travelling from Sepphoris to Nazareth.
 There he records seeing in the Jewish synagogue the books from which Jesus learnt his letters, and a bench where he sat.
 According to him, Christians could lift it, but Jews could not, since it disallowed them from dragging it outside.
 Writing of the beauty of the Hebrew women there, he records them saying St. Mary was a relative of theirs, and notes that, "The house of St. Mary is a basilica."
 Constantine the Great ordered that churches be built in Jewish cities, and Nazareth was one of the places designated for this purpose, although construction of churches apparently only started decades after Constantine's death, i.e. after 352.

 Archaeologists have unearthed evidence that previous to the erection of the Byzantine-period church at the site of Mary's house in the mid-5th century, Judeo-Christians had built there a synagogue-church, leaving behind Judeo-Christian symbols.
 Until being expelled in c.
 630, Jews probably kept on using their older synagogue, while the Judeo-Christian needed to build their own, probably at the site of Mary's house.

 The Jewish town profited from the Christian pilgrim trade which began in the 4th century AD, but latent anti-Christian hostility broke out in AD 614 when the Persians invaded Palestine.
 The Christian Byzantine author Eutychius claimed that Jewish people of Nazareth helped the Persians carry out their slaughter of the Christians.
 When the Byzantine or Eastern Roman emperor Heraclius ejected the Persians in AD 629–630, he expelled the Jews from the village, turning it all-Christian.